Do Online Sales Funnels Actually Work? [Stats + 6 Examples]

 Here are the key findings from the report:

-- A whopping 75% of marketers now use some form of marketing automation tool in their day-to-day business according to a 2019 Social Media Today report.
+- A whopping 75% of marketers now use some form of marketing automation tool in their day-to-day business according to Social Media Today.

 - Research from Liana Technologies found that almost 2 out of every 3 businesses pointed to better personalization being the top benefit of marketing automation.